pawwkm/elefont/readme.md

 ...
 ```
 ## Binary (.af)
-Binare fonts start with 2 bytes which are the with and height followed by the bit array of pixels.
+Binare fonts start with 2 bytes which are the width and height followed by the bit array of pixels.

 ## C code (.c)
 Useful for [embedding](https://github.com/pawwkm/moss/blob/main/configuration.c#L43-L49) fonts directly into programs.